 Renewal Retreats are usually 6-7 people in pastoral ministry settings, committing to meet and journey together for a two-year cycle.
 The cycle begins with a three-day retreat followed by two further, similar retreats, 12 months apart.
 These annual retreats are interspersed with two 24-hour mini retreats, each one roughly halfway between the annual gatherings.
 Some flexibility to this cycle and the program is encouraged to ensure they are helpful for all.

 The ‘cycle’ is as follows:

-It involves a commitment for a substantial but finite period, to share our story and encourage one another in ministry, wrestle together with issues we face and encounter God though time with Him and one another.
+It involves a commitment for a substantial but finite period, to share our story, encourage one another in ministry, wrestle together with issues we face and encounter God though time with Him and one another.

-To be involved means giving priority to all the gatherings in the whole cycle – commitment means priority, with no scope for partial participation.
-The nature of the group process requires that.
+To be involved means giving priority to all the gatherings in the whole cycle.
+There is no scope for partial commitment as the process requires full participation to all aspects of the cycle.

-Part of phase 3 is to affirm and appoint facilitators from among the retreat participants.
-Another aspect of phase 3 is to divide and multiply so that others can be invited into a new Retreat cycle.
+Part of phase 3 is to affirm one another and plan for the next retreat cycle.
+It is anticipated that the group will divide and multiply so that others can be invited to join in.

-There are Renewal Retreat Groups for Men employed in ministry; Women employed in ministry; Pastors’ spouses (women)
+There are Renewal Retreat Groups for Men employed in ministry; Women employed in ministry and Pastors’ spouses (women).